Jay0Hx/alien_v2/README.md

 >Something here

 ***Changes I have made***:
->Changed the menu layouts
+>Changed the menu layouts.
->Changed the menu size slightly
+>Changed the menu size slightly.